JakubGrobelny/LISpy/README.md

 (or «expression» ... «expression») - returns true if any of the expressions is true
 (lambda («arguments») «expression») - creates a function that returns «expression» and takes «arguments»
 (λ («arguments») «expression») - same as above but with cool greek letter
+(let ((«name» «definition») ...) «expression») - locally binds variables to their definitions and returns a value
+(quote «expression») - returns the input as it is, without evaluation (quoted constants are themselves)

 #Constants: